mmartinortiz/pico-speed-wheel/README.md

 ![Connections to the Pico](images/06%20Pico%20connections.jpg)

-The part I feel less proud of is the connection of all the Vcc cables (some duck tape), but it works as a charm :-)
+The part I feel less proud of is the connection of all the Vcc cables (some duct tape), but it works as a charm :-)

 ![Final result](images/07%20Overview.jpg)